Bkc4444/eCommerceSite/README.md

 # Class eCommerceSite Project

-## In this project I am creating a music store website where you can go to purchase instruments and differen vynals of songs from bands and artists.
+## In this project I am creating a music store website where you can go to purchase instruments and different vinyls of songs from bands and artists.

 In this project we will be learning about
 - Model Binding